p6spy/p6spy/src/site/markdown/2.0/configandusage.md

 * defaults

 For the full list of available options, see the section [Common Property File Settings](#settings).
-Please note that providing any of these via System properties/Environment variables is possible, using the particular property name following naming rule: p6spy.config.&lt;property name&gt;=&lt;property value&gt;
+Please note that providing any of these via System properties/Environment variables/[Connection specific properties](#connectionproperties) is possible, using the particular property name following naming rule: `p6spy.config.<property name>=<property value>`

 Please be aware of the restriction.
 In fact this also means you need to be aware of values set by the lower configuration layers (including defaults) to properly override/modify those.